Salam-Aboul-Hosn/cse15l-lab-reports/LabReport3/lab-report-3-week-6.md

 # Editing file
 ![Image](StreamLine1.png) \
 **Description** \
-This is a screeen shot of me editing my config file with the 'nano' text editor. 'nano' is a text editor for mac.
+This is a screeen shot of me editing my config file with the `nano` text editor. `nano` is a text editor for mac.
 This `~/.ssh/config` command tells SSH what username to use when logging into specific servers.
 This makes a new login so that it is faster and easier to type.
 # Command logging you into my account
 ![Image](StreamLine2.png) \
 **Description** \